pjskennedy/pjsk/_posts/2017-12-09-bernie-flanders.md

 ### The Translator

-Before diving into the application itself, I need to write a "Ned Flanders" translator module in Elixir.
+Before diving into the application itself, I need to write a "Ned Flanders" translator module.
 Looking at common patterns in Ned's voice I came up with a series of regular expressions as a first attempt.

 ```elixir
 defmodule Bernieflanders.Translator do